Heidelberg University of Jewish Studies: Ignatz Bubis Endowed Chair of History, Religion and Culture of European Judaism

 This chair was created in 2001 in memory of the influential chairman and later president of the Central Council of Jews in Germany, Ignatz Bubis (1927-1999).
 Currently held by Johannes Heil, this chair concentrates on all facets of European Judaism, from the antique period to the present day, including the diaspora of European communities at large.

 The focus areas concern political, social and cultural transformation, as well as various mystical and religious movements, as are characteristic of the ever-changing course of Jewish history in Europe.

 Ben Gurion Endowed Chair of Israel and Middle Eastern Studies

 This chair has been endowed by the State of Baden-Württemberg and is the only chair in the religion of Israel and the Middle East in the German-speaking world.
-This chair is a joint research professorship between the University of Heidelberg and the HfJS.
-Students of all faculties of the HfJS and the University of Heidelberg take part in the curriculum composed of contemporary research topics spanning from socio-cultural to political aspects of Israel and the Middle East.
+This chair is a joint research professorship between the University of Heidelberg and the HfJS.It is currently held by Prof.Johannes Becke.Students of all faculties of the HfJS and the University of Heidelberg take part in the curriculum composed of contemporary research topics spanning from socio-cultural to political aspects of Israel and the Middle East.